Witty wisdom on workplace politics

-To quote Shaw, “Advice is like kissing, it costs nothing and it’s a pleasant thing to do.”
-With that good-humored preface, what follows is my advice—seven witty and wise Shaw quotes—to help you manage workplace politics:
+With that good-humoured preface, what follows is my advice.
+Seven witty and wise Shaw quotes, to help you manage workplace politics:

-- “Never wrestle with pigs.
-You both get dirty and the pig likes it.”
-It can be oh so tempting to get involved in (dirty) workplace politics—don’t give into that temptation.
+It can be oh so tempting to get involved in (dirty) workplace politics—don’t give in to that temptation.
 Typically, there’s not a sustainable ‘winning’ side as organizational priorities ebb and flow, people come and go.
 Stay in a curious, observer-mode.
 Believe Shaw, someone likes dirt more than you so it’s wise to stay out of negative workplace politics.

-- “What really flatters a man is that you think him worth flattering.”
 I’m not advising you to be an inauthentic brownnoser.
 Ample research tells us that complimenting someone could be the key to improving work performance.
 As Japanese scientist Norihiro Sadato said, “To the brain, receiving a compliment is as much a social reward as being rewarded money.”
-Shaw, and your Mum, is right: flattery can get you anywhere.
+Shaw and your Mum are right: flattery can get you anywhere.
 It can help you diffuse ugly workplace politics too.

 Taking our work seriously but ourselves lightly is vital when it comes to managing—rising above and beyond—workplace politics.
 Find the funny, my friends, and workplace politics will not dampen your drive.